 Depending on your iOS version, you may see some government alert at the very bottom, I’d suggest you leave those on for your own safety.

 Push Email is a perpetual battery drain if it’s not the absolute worst.
 The Email app, when it’s not set to “Manually”, will refresh itself constantly to pull off new emails from the email server as they come in.

-I set all my accounts to receive updates manually for better battery life.
-You can do that by heading to Settings > Passwords & Accounts > Fetch New Data and switch off the toggle next to Push.
+I set up all my accounts to receive updates manually for better battery life.
+You can do that by heading to Settings > Passwords & Accounts > Fetch New Data and switching off the toggle next to Push.

 Tap on each account and set the schedule to “Fetch”.
 Now it’s up to you if you want to fetch manually (every time you open the app) or every certain period of time (Hourly, Every 30, 15 Minutes).
 You decide what’s best for you.

 4. Use Airplane Mode

 Have you ever noticed your iPhone’s battery drain faster in places with poor reception?
 Yes, and it’s no coincidence.
 That happened to me at least once.

 I was on my way to New Jersey, with my iPhone fully charged.
 It was a brand new iPhone, so the battery was in good shape.
 But surprisingly, my battery life went down to 36% with minimal use in just 4 hours.

 In areas of poor reception, your iPhone or any phone will constantly check for a stronger signal.
 And that drains the battery must faster than anything.
 There’s not much you can do about it other than put your phone on Airplane mode.